-As someone who grew up in the US eating American spring rolls, I was surprised when I bit into the Japanese version for the first time, and my mouth was greeted with a gush of flavorful juices.
+As someone who grew up in the US eating American egg rolls, I was surprised when I bit into the Japanese version for the first time, and my mouth was greeted with a gush of flavorful juices.
 Harumaki, or Japanese spring rolls, are a variation of Chinese Chūn Juǎn (春卷), which have been adapted for the Japanese palate.
-Although anything wrapped in a spring roll wrapper is considered Harumaki here, the most common version is made by filling the wrapper with a stir-fry of vegetables and meat that’s been bound together with a thick savory sauce.
+Although anything wrapped in a spring roll wrapper is considered Harumaki here, the most common version is made by filling the wrapper with a stir-fry of vegetables and meat that's been bound together with a thick savory sauce.

 Introducing liquids into a fried dish can be a bit tricky, but I've outlined a few tricks to help make it simpler.

 Why This Recipe Works?

 - An assortment of meat, vegetables, and mushrooms provides various textures and flavors that keep each bite of these spring rolls interesting.

 - The inclusion of a starch thickened sauce in the filling makes these spring rolls juicy and flavorful on the inside while providing a nice contrast to the crispy shell on the outside.

 - Wrapping the rolls loosely prevents them from bursting.
 It also helps keep the wrapper crispy for longer as the wrapper's outer layer is not in direct contact with the wet filling.

 - Protein - The most common protein added to spring rolls in Japan is pork; however, this works with any ground meat, such as chicken or beef.
 Other options include seafood such as shrimp or scallops and plant-based options such as tofu or soy meat.
 When preparing the protein, it's important to season it along with some starch; this helps the protein retain its juices as it cooks.
 I've used soy sauce, mirin, and white pepper to season my pork.